antrea-io/antrea/docs/getting-started.md

 destination Nodes are in the same subnet.
 Refer to [this guide](noencap-hybrid-modes.md) to learn how to configure Antrea with `NoEncap` or `Hybrid` mode.

-### Octant UI
+### Antrea Web UI

-Antrea ships with an Octant UI plugin which can show runtime information of Antrea components and perform Antrea Traceflow operations.
-Refer to [this guide](octant-plugin-installation.md) to learn how to install Octant and the Antrea plugin.
+Antrea comes with a web UI, which can show runtime information of Antrea components and perform Antrea Traceflow operations.
+Please refer to the [Antrea UI repository](https://github.com/antrea-io/antrea-ui) for installation instructions and more information.

 ### OVS Hardware Offload